 Therefore, my top picks for the best hotels in Geneva NY include:

 - Holiday inn Express & Suites Geneva Finger Lakes (budget) – This low-key hotel has casual rooms that start at just over $120 per night.
-Accomodations here also include everything you need for a supremely cozy stay (WiFi, flat-screen TV, etc.), in addition to a free continental breakfast buffet, use of an indoor pool and hot tub, guest laundry faciltiies, and an on-site gym.
+Accommodations here also include everything you need for a supremely cozy stay (WiFi, flat-screen TV, etc.), in addition to a free continental breakfast buffet, use of an indoor pool and hot tub, guest laundry facilities, and an on-site gym.

-- White Spring Manor (mid-range) – With reasonably priced accomodations that start at just under $140 per night, this 3.5-star Belhurst property features 13 tradtionally stylized, totally unique rooms with WiFI, comfy king/queen sized beds, AC, flat-screen TVs, and access to a 24-hour front desk.
+- White Spring Manor (mid-range) – With reasonably priced accommodations that start at just under $140 per night, this 3.5-star Belhurst property features 13 traditionally stylized, totally unique rooms with WiFI, comfy king/queen-sized beds, AC, flat-screen TVs, and access to a 24-hour front desk.

 Best Things to do in Geneva NY

 1. Spend a Day at Seneca Lake State Park

 Geneva, New York is considered to be the heart of the Finger Lakes.
 So, it only makes sense that the first spot on this list of the best things to do in Geneva NY is Seneca Lake State Park!

 After all, Seneca Lake State Park is situated on Seneca Lake, the largest of the eleven Finger Lakes.

 And while you’re out enjoying this gorgeous slice of nature, there are loads of awesome things to do.

 So, feel free to take a kayak out on the water, have a fantastic little picnic, or simply relax on one of the many Finger Lakes beaches here.